petitnau/algorand-vaults/README.md

 global GroupSize
 int 2
 ==
-bz not_initescrow
+bz not_setescrow

 // check if the application is currently waiting to initialize the escrow byte "gstate" app_global_get byte "init_escrow"
 ==
-bz not_initescrow
+bz not_setescrow

 // check if this transaction is sent by the contract creator txn Sender global CreatorAddress
 ==
-bz not_initescrow
+bz not_setescrow

 // check if the other transaction is a pay transaction of 100'000 algos (the amount required to initialize an account) gtxn 0 TypeEnum int pay
 ==
-bz not_initescrow
+bz not_setescrow

 gtxn 0 Amount
 int 100000
 ==
-bz not_initescrow
+bz not_setescrow

 // check if the other transaction is not a closing transaction gtxn 0 CloseRemainderTo global ZeroAddress
 ==
-bz not_initescrow
+bz not_setescrow

 // check if the application call has a NoOp oncompletion txn OnCompletion int NoOp
 ==
-bz not_initescrow
+bz not_setescrow

-// check if the application call has 1 argument: the byte string "init_escrow" txn NumAppArgs int 1
+// check if the application call has 1 argument: the byte string "set_escrow" txn NumAppArgs int 1
 ==
-bz not_initescrow
+bz not_setescrow

 txna ApplicationArgs 0
-byte "init_escrow"
+byte "set_escrow"
 ==
-bz not_initescrow
+bz not_setescrow

 //* Change the contract state *//